the-gigi/book-tracker/README.md

 Use 2 sub-selects. first select all the negative changes.
 Then, group them by timestamp and book id.
-Finally, keep only those times and books were all 4 categories (including the global AWS best seller rank) improved at the same time and the sum of changes was less than 5000 to accomodate for eal shift and not just Amazon removing other books from category.
+Finally, keep only those times and books where all 4 categories (including the global AWS best seller rank) improved at the same time and the sum of changes was less than 12500 to accommodate for real shift and not just Amazon removing other books from category.

 ```